firebase/genkit/docs-go/plugin-authoring-models.md

 1. Metadata declaring the model's capabilities.
 2. A configuration type with any specific parameters supported by the model.
-3. A generation function that accepts a `ai.GenerateRequest` and returns a `ai.GenerateResponse`, presumably using an AI model to generate the latter.
+3. A generation function that accepts an `ai.GenerateRequest` and returns an `ai.GenerateResponse`, presumably using an AI model to generate the latter.

 At a high level, here's what it looks like in code: